robert-j-webb/stackedit/safe eval.md

 Your junior (and senior) developers are writing XSS bugs right now, without the help of eval.

 Here’s the thing that bothers me the most about calling ‘eval’ unsafe is that every time a developer lets unescaped html go into the DOM, they’re basically calling eval on that code.
-It’s true that it’s dangerous to write to the DOM unescaped, but very frequently we do that - for example allowing a user to have a link in their bio, or when a user uploads an image to a server and you serve it.
-Markdown, which this blog post is written in, is compiled to HTML, which is then sanitized by the server and then injected into the DOM.
+It’s true that it’s dangerous to write to the DOM unescaped, but very frequently we do that - for example allowing a user to have a link in their bio, or when a user uploads an image to a server and you render it.
+Markdown, which this blog post is written in, is compiled to HTML, sanitized, and then injected into the DOM.

 If we can find a way to write a sanitizer for Markdown, then we can find a way to write a sanitizer for Safe Eval.
 It's true that it needs tests, it will need to be battle hardened and it will need to be an open source project that people can trust.